Welcome to the World of SVG UX Design: A Beginner's Guide 🌐

 Remember, using SVG in applications can significantly enhance your user experience.
 So why not start exploring the world of scalable graphics and UX design today?

-Now, let's get hands-on with the practical aspect of SVG files.
-We'll utilize Adobe Illustrator, a well-known vector graphics editor, to show you how to open and modify SVG files.
+Let's dive into the practical aspect of SVG files.
+We'll use Adobe Illustrator, a popular vector graphics editor, to demonstrate how to open and edit SVG files.

 Mastering SVG Edits with Adobe Illustrator